-Until the first glasses and bottles for wine appeared at the end of the 17th century, the wine was stored and transported in various containers, among which, in addition to wooden barrels, the most famous amphorae were.
-In combination with solid cork stoppers, the bottles quickly became established among winemakers, as the wine was safe in them and it could also have aged.
+Until the first glasses and Bottles For Wine appeared at the end of the 17th century, the wine was stored and transported in various containers, among which the most famous amphorae were in addition to wooden barrels.
+Combined with solid cork stoppers, the bottles quickly became established among winemakers, as the wine was safe in them and could also have aged.
 Over the years, many different shapes and sizes of bottles of wine made of glass of different colors have developed.
-Some have become “classic” and others are used for special filling.
+Some have become “classic,” and others are used for special filling.

 The Shape of the Bottles For Wine

-The shape of the bottles for wine and the color of the bottle are important factors in the storage and aging of the wine.
-Light is harmful to the wine, so the bottles are most often made of dark green or brown glass, as transparent glass protects the wine worst.
-Nevertheless, we also use transparent ones, because this way we highlight the wonderful color of certain types of wine.
-For archival wines and other wines intended for aging, it is best to use brown bottles in which the wine is properly protected, and its ingredients are best preserved.
+The shape and color of the bottles for wine are essential factors in the storage and aging of the wine.
+Light harms the wine, so the bottles are often made of dark green or brown glass, as transparent glass protects the wine worst.
+Nevertheless, we also use transparent ones because we highlight the incredible color of certain types of wine.
+For archival wines and other wines intended for aging, it is best to use brown bottles where the wine is protected correctly and its ingredients are best preserved.

-One of the design features of the bottles for wine is a concave bottom that gives stability, helps the waiter to stylishly keep the bottle while pouring into glasses, and ensures that carbon dioxide stays stable inside.
+One of the design features of the bottles for wine is a concave bottom that gives stability, helps the waiter to keep the bottle while pouring into glasses stylishly, and ensures that carbon dioxide stays stable inside.

 The Most Common Form of Bottles for Wine